djaciel/holograph-protocol/README.md

 Additionally we have a utility script that indentify this within the contracts directory as a pre-commit and auto-hash it into it's proper format prior to pushing updates to the repo.
 An example of how to add a new storage variable to a contract via a hashed slot is as followed:

 1. Add a variable to your contracts storage such as `bytes32 constant _interfacesSlot = precomputeslot("eip1967.Holograph.interfaces");`.
+Add slots below existing slots.
+Never add them in between existing slots.
-2. On commit, the pre-commit script will run and update the contents of the `precompute` slot function into the output of the hash that is actually stored in the contract.
+2. Run the `npx ts-node scripts/precompute-solidity-hashes.ts` script to update the contents of the `precompute` slot function into the output of the hash that is actually stored in the contract.
+3. Annotate the converted line with a comment so the original value is captured.
+See existing slot to see how we comment these values.
+We should be able to see what the string version of the hash is.
-3. These constants provide access to important variables at a unique location in a consistent manner.
+4. These constants provide access to important variables at a unique location in a consistent manner.

+Note, that if you do not manually call the `precompute-solidity-hashes.ts` script, we have a git hook that will automatically convert it.

 ### Quick Environment Commands